samteplitzky/Earth-Science-Citation-Replication-Project/README.md

 		File created after CrossRef API call - all cited references with clean title data where DOIs were present.
 ### Open Access Analysis
 	1. dois_oa.csv

+## Appendices related to article
+Appendix 1: Citation Search & Download Protocol Appendix 2: Open Access Representation
-## Data Cleaning and Exploration Files:
+Appendix 3: Data Cleaning and Exploration
 	1. citedRefsMeta_noDOI (File with 11280 citations that had no DOI)
 	2. nodoi.csv - List of the titles without dois sorted by frequency to help aid in data clean up priorities.
 		Used in data_cleaning.ipynb to analyze titles from citedRefsMeta_noDOI after CR column was split by comma.
 	3. citedRefsMeta_2.csv - citedRefsMeta_noDOI was edited and more complete records were added back into this file.

-## Appendices related to article

-Appendix 1: Citation Search & Download Protocol

-Appendix 2: Open Access Representation

-Appendix 3: Data Cleaning and Exploration
+	4. data_cleaning.ipynb - Describes the process of exploring the 11,800 messy records, cleaning and recombining; compares 80/20 results for clean and messy data.

 ## Figures
 	1. Figure 1: (in paper)